Klosmi/html-basics/JS-basic.md

   // adding eventListener when the form is submitted form.addEventListener('submit', function(event){
-      event.preventDefault()      // ←  it prevents the default behavior triggered by a given event. console.log("Form is submitted!");
+      event.preventDefault()                      // ← prevents the default behavior triggered by a given event console.log("Form is submitted!");
   })